benmvp/slides/2022/connecttech/webdev.md

 - To change the default link styling
   - Finally!
-- We could make default links a different color; no underline
+- We could make default links a different color or remove the underline
 - Visited links used to look different by default; let's undo that
-- Change color/underline on hover
+- We changed the color or underline on hover
   - Look how dynamic it is!
 - Really, CSS originally was just about taking styling out of HTML
   - It didn't really do anything _cool_ initially
-  - No animations, transformations and the like
+  - No animations, transformations and all that stuff that came with CSS3
   - So this was about the coolest thing we could do

 =====